jnozzi/cocoadev.com/markdown/OperatorOverloading.md

 ----

-In that case, it would make sense, if one was doing heavy logic calculations, to do them in pure General/CPlusPlus that acts on input from normal General/ObjectiveC and that sends output to General/ObjectiveC.
+In that case, it would make sense, if one was doing heavy logic calculations, to do them in pure CPlusPlus that acts on input from normal ObjectiveC and that sends output to ObjectiveC.